KrisLiu7/Aurora-RDS-ElastiCache-Redis/README.md

-# Aurora RDS & ElastiCache Redis Hero Data Caching System
+# Aurora RDS & ElastiCache Redis Data Caching System

 ## Overview
 This project demonstrates building a **high-performance, scalable data service** using AWS serverless and managed services.
 The system stores and retrieves superhero data from an **Amazon Aurora MySQL** database, while improving read performance through **Amazon ElastiCache Redis** caching.
 The application is implemented with an **AWS Lambda** function written in Python.